Police surveillance in New York City: Black Panthers and the Handschu Agreement

 Between the 1950s and 1970s, the NYPD conducted extensive surveillance on the Black Panther Party, Nation of Islam, the Young Lords, suspected communists, and other individuals of interest.
 The surveillance was conducted by the then anti-communist division known as "The Red Squad", which has since become the more general purpose Intelligence Bureau.

 The red squad surveilled and recorded information about targets day to day behaviors on index cards which were then stored at police headquarters.
 These routine behaviors included granular detail such as which table individuals were seated at during a fundraiser dinner, and how much they paid for the meal.
 In 2016, 520 boxes of notecards were discovered in a Queens warehouse.
 The city records department has yet to release these boxes to the public but has stated it is working on rules to allow access.

 Since the 1980s the surveillance records from the red squad were required to be open to the public, allowing individuals to request copies of files written on them.
 However many requests for such files have been rejected, and the files themselves shuffled such that indexing of the documents is not possible.
 Civil rights attorneys and critics of the NYPD such as Jethro Eisenstein have argued that this difficulty in obtaining documents is the result of a concerted effort by the department to restrict public access to policing data.
-Prior to the discovery of the notecards, history professor Johanna Fernandez sued to have surveillance information on the Young Lords released and was told by the NYPD that no such documents existed, and that officials searched for over 100 hours for any pertinent files without success.
+Prior to the discovery of the notecards, historian Johanna Fernández sued to have surveillance information on the Young Lords released and was told by the NYPD that no such documents existed, and that officials searched for over 100 hours for any pertinent files without success.

-In 1969, twenty one members of the Black Panthers were indicted on charges of planning bombings on police and civilian targets.
+In 1969, twenty-one members of the Black Panthers were indicted on charges of planning bombings on police and civilian targets.
 The police were found to have been conducting comprehensive surveillance of the group, and after only ninety minutes all defendants were acquitted.
 The Handschu agreement was made following a class action lawsuit on the behalf of the defendants, which regulates the capacity for police surveillance.

 in 1971 a lawsuit was opened against the NYPD arguing that the surveillance data such as those collected by the red squad violated the Handschu agreements and the constitution, the lawsuit remains open to this day and police officials claim it will last forever.